-At Lavent Law, our Miami nursing home abuse lawyers will thoroughly investigate your nursing home abuse case.
+At Lavent Law, P.A., our Miami nursing home abuse lawyers will thoroughly investigate your nursing home abuse case.
 We’ll determine the precise cause(s) of your loved one’s injuries.
 This will allow us to identify each and every party who may be liable for your damages.

 Statute of Limitations for Nursing Home Abuse Lawsuits in Miami